tunjid/Tiler/readme.md

 In the case of a former, the `Flow` should only emit if the backing dataset has actually changed.
 This prevents unnecessary emissions downstream.

-In the case of the latter, by using `Input.Limiter` and keeping the size of the `TiledList` under 100 items, you can create an efficient paging pipeline.
+In the case of the latter, use `PivotRequest(on = x)` and `Input.Limiter` to match the output `TiledList` to the view port of the user's device to create an efficient paging pipeline.

 For example if tiling is done for the UI, with a viewport that can display 20 items at once:

 * 20 items can be fetched per page
 * 100 items (20 * 5 pages) can be observed at concurrently
 * `Input.Limiter.List(maxQueries = 3)` can be set so only changes to the visible 60 items will be sent to the UI at once.